 Argument from Universal Truths and Natural Laws

-Theists often claim that the existence of universal truths (e.g., 2+2=4) and physical laws (e.g., Newton’s Laws, Maxwell's Equations, the Laws of Thermodynamics, etc.) are proof of God’s existence, as laws imply the existence of a lawgiver.
+The Argument from Universal Truths and Natural Laws claims that the existence of universal truths (e.g., 2+2=4) and/or the laws of physics (e.g., Newton’s Laws, Maxwell's Equations, the Laws of Thermodynamics, etc.) are proof of God’s existence, as laws imply the existence of a lawgiver.

 The universe is not governed by anything.
 Natural laws, like the Laws of Physics, are human inventions.
 They are not restrictions on the behavior of matter; they are restrictions on how physicists can formulate their mathematical models to describe their observations of matter.
 The laws of physics are just statements regarding observations of matter in regards to the symmetries and objectivity of nature.
 When a law is broken, it is because a symmetry has been broken, or because some observation is being described from a unique or subjective viewpoint.
 These laws must also be a part of any mathematical system.
 Emmy Noether proved that the laws of conservation of linear momentum, angular momentum, and energy follow automatically from, and must be part of any mathematical theory that does not single out any particular position in space, direction in space, or moment in time, respectively.
 Einstein’s General Relativity extended Noether’s Theorem to 4D space-time.
 Again, it is worth restating that these are all human inventions -- including the notions of space and time.
 Time is by definition, what a clock measures.
 Space is defined by the time light takes to travel between points.
 Despite this, the results of their observations are not arbitrary; they must yield consistent results, or the model is falsified.